liquity/frontend-registry/REGISTRY-GUIDELINES.md

 To pepare your frontend for inclusion in the registry, you must first submit a pull request to that adds a new `.md` file to the `frontends` folder.
 We've made [example.md](frontends/example.md) available as a reference.

-In your frontends `.md` file, please include the following information:
+In your frontend's `.md` file, please include the following information:

 - Website URL:
 - Date launched: